Environment

 b.Classification and examples of impacts of climate change risks

-The Company recognizes that impacts of climate change risks occur over various time frames such as short, medium and long term through broad transmission routes including existing risks like credit risks, asset risks and investment risks.
-Furthermore, in addition to direct impacts on the Company's business activities, the onset of indirect impacts through the Company's customers is also possible.
+We believe that impacts will occur over a variety of time frames (short, medium, and long term) through broad transmission routes including existing risks such as credit risks, asset risks, and investment risks.
+Furthermore, in addition to direct impacts on the Group’s business activities, the onset of indirect impacts through the Group’s customers is also possible.

 Classification and examples of impacts of climate change risks

-Major Risks | Timeframe*1 | Transition Risks | Physical Risks |
+| Major Risks | Timeframe* | Transition risk | Physical risk |

-Credit Risk | Short to long term |
+| Credit Risk | Short to long term |

 |